How you can volunteer

 There are a range of exciting opportunities available for volunteers.

-Choice is looking for people with a variety of skills and experience, so if you would like to help us in any way, we can find the right role for you.
+Choice is looking for people with a variety of skills and experience, so if you would like to help us in any way, we would love to hear from you.

 Here are some of the ways you can volunteer: